 Wood-burning fireplaces fit nicely in traditional and rustic decors.
 This is a space designed by architect Peter Sellar.
 Its corner fireplace serves as a focal point without being the only visual attraction.
 The color palette is centered around earthy tones of brown and this ensures cohesion throughout.

-What we like about this particular living room is the fact that the color palette of neutral and based on simple, earthy tones and this allows the materials and textures to play an important role in the ambiance and decor of the space.
+What we like about this particular living room is the fact that the color palette of neutral and based on simple, earthy tones.
+The color scheme allows the materials and textures to play an important role in the ambiance and decor of the space.

 It takes up little space in an area that usually remains empty anyway.
 In addition, you can make the most out of this corner by placing the TV above the fireplace.
 Find more inspiration from Neal Huston & Associates Architects.

-Although the fireplace is usually inevitably a visual focal point for the space it’s a part of, there are ways to make it blend in or at least to make it stand out less.
+A corner fireplace with widows on either side is another design among new house plans.
+Although the fireplace is the visual focal point, there are ways to make it blend in or stand out less.
 For example, the fireplace could feature the same color as he wall behind it.